LudoLud/MineBlocksLauncher/README.md

 # Mine Blocks Launcher
-A Mine Blocks Launcher for Windows XP to Windows 10.
-You can also play without internet.
+This software is a launcher for Mine Blocks which does not require internet.